 The fuel benefit charge can be expensive.
 It may be cheaper for the employee to pay for all the fuel and to reclaim from the employer the cost of business miles driven in a company car based on a specific log of business journeys undertaken.

 HMRC publish advisory fuel rates for company cars which are updated on a quarterly basis.
-See https://www.gov.uk/government/publications/ advisory-fuel-rates for the latest position or contact us.
+See http://goo.gl/4XVe9h for the latest position or contact us.

 Planning to change your car?